 11.1.3.8 Multiple BSSID procedure

 Implementation of the Multiple BSSID capability is optional for a WNM STA and for a DMG STA.
+Implementation of the Multiple BSSID capability is mandatory for a FILS STA.

 Change the following row in the table in Annex B.4.19: